zhenghaven/encrypted-dns/README.md

 * Transparent redirection of specific domains to specific resolvers
 * Send queries through HTTP proxies
 * Cache DNS response with default or customized TTL to reduce latency
-* Force Safe search on search engines (Google, DuckDuckGo, Bing, etc.)
+* Force Safe search on search engines such as Google, Bing, DuckDuckGo
-* Firewall rules: Rate limiting, client blacklist, and disable AAAA or ANY lookups.
+* Firewall rules: Rate limiting, client blacklist, and disable AAAA or ANY lookups

 ## Installation